tundish/blathnaid/blathnaid/tale/chapters.rst

 Camping
 -------

-So Jack rolled himself up in his blanket, near to the fire, all warm and comfy.
+So Jack rolled himself up in his blanket, near to the fire, warm and quite comfy.
 Morten settled down under a tree, happy to be away from the plough, and very pleased with his new shoes.

 Onward